 Today we are going to take a look at how to install Portainer on a Synology NAS.

-For my Synology NAS, I generally use the front-end Docker GUI.
+For my Synology NAS, I generally use the front-end Docker GUI (Container Manager).
 Now, the front-end GUI of Docker on a Synology NAS leaves a lot to be desired, but overall, it’s an easy way to set up and maintain your containers.

 If you haven’t used docker-compose before, it’s just an easy way to copy/paste pretty much all of the configurations you’ll need for a container and create it with the push of a button.